oakeshott/oakeshott.github.io/content/_index.md

 # Education

-- Now: in Doctoral course, Division of Information Science, Nara Institute of Science and Technology.
+- Mar.
+2021: Ph.D., Division of Information Science, Nara Institute of Science and Technology.
 - Mar.
 2018: M.Eng., Department of Information Science, Nara Institute of Science and Technology.
 - Mar.
 2016: B.Eng., National Institution for Academic Degrees and Quality Enhancement of Higher Education.
 - Mar.
 2016: Finished, Advanced Electronic and Information Engineering Course, National Institute of Technology, Nara College.